uclh-criu/patient-clinical-timeline-extraction/README.md

 ## Data Pipelines

-### Pipeline 1: MedCAT Trainer (Recommended)
+### Pipeline 1: MedCAT Trainer (Recommended for Training)
 1. Upload a CSV file with columns `name` and `text` to [MedCAT Trainer](https://github.com/CogStack/MedCATtrainer)
-2. Annotate entities and dates using the MedCAT Trainer interface
+2. Annotate entities, dates, and relationships using the MedCAT Trainer interface
 3. Download the JSON export and run through `create_dataset.ipynb`
-4. This creates `medcat_trainer_dataset.csv` with all required columns
+4. This creates `medcat_trainer_dataset.csv` with all required columns including ground truth relationships
+5. Use this dataset for training and evaluation of all extractors

-### Pipeline 2: Manual/Offline
+### Pipeline 2: Offline/Inference (For Production)
-1. Use the [MedCAT library](https://github.com/CogStack/cogstack-nlp) and [AnonCAT](https://github.com/antsh3k/deidentify) to extract entities and dates
+1. Use the [MedCAT library](https://github.com/CogStack/cogstack-nlp) to extract entities
-2. Manually construct a CSV with the required columns (see Data Format below)
-3. Skip `create_dataset.ipynb` and go directly to the experiment notebooks
+2. Use [AnonCAT](https://github.com/antsh3k/deidentify) to extract absolute dates
+3. Use the built-in relative date extractor to find relative date phrases
+4. No manual labeling required - suitable for processing new documents at scale

-**Note**: Pipeline 1 is preferred as it provides more accurate entity and date extraction through MedCAT's annotation interface.
+**Note**: Pipeline 1 is preferred for training and development as it provides high-quality labeled data through MedCAT's annotation interface.
+Pipeline 2 is designed for production inference where manual labeling is not feasible.

 ## Data Format